mfulton26/webautomator/README.md

-# Web Automator
+# webautomator
 Web automation using rendered web context

 ## Installation

-Web Automator may be installed via npm with
+`webautomator` may be installed via npm with

     npm install webautomator